aspose-cells-cloud/aspose-cells-cloud-php/README.md

    require 'vendor/autoload.php';
    ```

-    - You're now ready to use Aspose.Cells Cloud SDK in your PHP project.
+    - You're now ready to use Aspose.Cells Cloud in your PHP project.

 3. Use the conversion code provided below as a reference to add or modify your application.